curegit/reversi-ai-dll/README.md

 This can be used if the game is in its final stages.
 `self` and `opponent` are Bit Board.
-The returned value is a bit number expressing disk position.
+The returned value is a bit number expressing a disk position.
 The bit number is 0 to 63.

 #### `int full_search_parallel(unsigned long long self, unsigned long long opponent)`